 When visiting a hospital, patients may have multiple appointments on the same day, causing the patient to go to multiple locations within a building.
 Every clinic desk and nurse station also has access to the Hospital Wayfinding Portal which makes it possible to push the photo landmark navigation directions to a patient’s smartphone quickly and easily.
 When a patient visits the Cardio - Vascular clinic and learns a blood test is needed, the clinic staff can quickly push the proper pathway to the patient’s smartphone.
-In the rare occasion a patient gets lost, they can simply walk to the nearest staffed office or greeting station for assistance as the whole hospital can have access to the Hospital Wayfinding Portal.
+In the very rare occasion a patient gets lost (93% success rate), they can simply walk to the nearest staffed office or greeting station for assistance as the whole hospital can have access to the Hospital Wayfinding Portal.
 Everybody is able to help everybody.

 What can we offer the very small population of patients who do not have smartphones?
 Welcome desks, nurse stations, etc. can print the photo landmark navigation directions as well.
 (Popular pathways can be printed ahead of time too).